packetdima/OpenCybersecurity/README.md

 |Connection rate        |68K-350K/sec           |640K-9M/sec          |

+The following table shows which security functions can be implemented on which hardware.
+Deep Packet Inspection (DPI) is mostly implemented in CPU.
+Cryptographic functions (SSL decription/encryption) which are requied for VPN gateway or mobile/unified access gateway (UAG) can be boosted via GPU.

 |data proceesing device|device/function    |Open Souce Software              |
 |:---------------------|:-----------------:|--------------------------------:|
 |ASIC, SoC, DPU        |Firewall           |nftables, ebpf                   |